lyz-code/blue-book/docs/python.md

 # Interesting libraries to explore

+* [textual](https://github.com/willmcgugan/textual): Textual is a TUI (Text User Interface) framework for Python using Rich as a renderer.
 * [parso](https://github.com/davidhalter/parso): Parses Python code.
 * [kivi](https://kivy.org/): Create android/Linux/iOS/Windows applications with
     python.
 Use it with [kivimd](https://github.com/kivymd/KivyMD) to make it beautiful,